 Over the last decade, a fairly complete picture of the evolution of international income levels has emerged.
-Figure 1 plots the path of gross domestic product (GDP) per capita for four major regions of the world relative to the leader going back to 1700 using data from Maddison (1995).
-In 1700, the living standard of the richest country was less than three times the living standard of the poorest country.1 This is the nature of the disparity prior to 1700 as well, as no single country experienced sustained increases in its living standard over the pre-1700 period.
-After 1700, huge differences in international incomes emerged, as some countries experienced sustained and large increases in their living standards well before others.
+Figure 1 plots the path of income per capita relative to the leader for four major regions of the world going back to 1700 using data from Maddison (1995).
+In 1700, the living standard of the richest country was less than three times the living standard of the poorest country.
+This is the nature of the disparity prior to 1700 as well, as no single country experienced sustained increases in its living standard over the pre-1700 period.
+After 1700, huge differences in international incomes emerged, as some countries experienced large and sustained increases in their living standards well before others.

 England was the first country to develop, that is, to realize sustained increases in per capita income.
 The exact date at which England began to develop is subject to debate.
-Some historians such as Bairoch (1993) place this date at around 1700.
+Some historians, such as Bairoch (1993), place this date at around 1700.
 Western European countries and countries that were ethnic offshoots of England began to develop shortly thereafter.
 At first, the increases in income experienced by these early developers were irregular and modest in size.
 For example, Bairoch (1993) reports that it took England nearly 100 years to double its income from its 1750 level.
 However, after the start of the twentieth century, these increases have been larger and relatively regular with income doubling every 35 years in these countries-a phenomenon Kuznets (1966) labels modern economic growth.

-Countries located in other regions of the world started the development process later in time.
+Countries located in other regions of the world started the development process later.
 For these countries, the gap in income with the leader continued to widen prior to the time they started modern economic growth.
 For Latin America, the beginning of the twentieth century is the approximate start of modern economic growth.
 For Asia, the middle of the twentieth century is the approximate start of modern economic growth.
-For Africa, modern economic growth has yet to start: although per capita income has increased in nearly every African country since 1960, the increases have been modest and irregular in the period that has followed.
-Because of these later starting dates, the disparity in international income levels increased to their current-day levels.
+For Africa, modern economic growth has yet to start: although per capita income has increased in the majority of African countries since 1960, the increases have been modest and irregular in the period that has followed.
+As a result, Africa has continued to lose ground relative to the leader in the 1960-2000 period.
+Because of these later starting dates, the disparity in international income levels increased to their current levels.

-1 Bairoch (1993) estimates this difference in 1700 to be smaller than a factor of two.
+&lt;sup>1 Bairoch (1993) estimates this difference in 1700 to be smaller than a factor of two.

 Some countries and regions have dramatically reduced their income gap with the leader subsequent to starting modern economic growth.
-For example, in the postwar period, Western Europe has managed to eliminate much of its income gap with the United States, the leader since 1890.
-Asia is another region that has been catching up with the leader in the postwar period.
+For example, in the post-World War II period, Western Europe has managed to eliminate much of its income gap with the United States, the leader since 1890.
+Asia is another region that has been catching up with the leader in this period.
 The catch-up in Asia, in fact, has been dramatic because of the growth miracle countries of Japan, South Korea, and Taiwan that doubled their income in a decade or less.
 Latin America, in contrast, is an example of a region that has not eliminated its gap with the leader since starting modern economic growth.
 Latin American per capita income has remained at roughly 25 percent of the leader for the last 100 years.